-Quarterly Preaching: Student will preach at least once a quarter in some venue, preferably a worship service.
-Pastors will provide encouragement in strengths as well as constructive criticism for improvements for each sermon.
-(Minimum of 48 hours)
+Preaching: Student will preach 8 times during the course of their program in some venue, preferably a worship service.
+Pastors will provide encouragement in strengths as well as constructive criticism for improvements for each sermon. (\Recommend at least 48 hours)